 Insomnia is the most prevalent sleep disorder, affecting as much as one-third of adults.
 Symptoms include difficulty falling and staying asleep, restlessness, inconsistent or ineffective sleep patterns, and subsequent fatigue during waking hours.
 CBT is the only non-medication insomnia treatment that has been supported by clinical research studies.

-Our CBT-I Group is a 4-week program, optionally offered as a stand alone, short-term treatment or in conjunction with ongoing individual sessions.
+Our Cognitive Behavioral Therapy for Insomnia Group is a 4-week program, optionally offered as a stand-alone, short-term treatment or in conjunction with ongoing individual sessions.

 Schedule and Registration